-In your dreamweaver/Images folder you will see a Menu folder that looks like this:
+In your ClassFiles/Dreamweaver/Images folder you will see a Menu folder that looks like this:

 For each menu item (navigation link) there are two images: a normal image and an "on" image.
 We will show the normal images in the menu by default and show the "on" images when the user hovers over them.

-In the next activity, you will watch a presentation on how to add a rollover image to the index.html page.
-Below are the steps that will be followed in that presentation.
-You can follow along in dreamweaver/Exercises/index.html or you can wait until the next exercise in which you will add additional rollover images.
+Watch as your instructor adds a rollover image by following the steps below.
+You can follow along in ClassFiles/Dreamweaver/Exercises/index.html or you can wait until the next exercise in which you will add additional rollover images.

 - Delete all the links in the navigation menu.

-- With the cursor at the beginning of the page, select Insert > Image Objects > Rollover Image: (You could also use the Common Insert panel.
+- With the cursor at the beginning of the page, in Dreamweaver CS6 select Insert > Image Objects > Rollover Image, in Dreamweaver CC select Insert > Image > Rollover Image: (You could also use the Common Insert panel.